This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

 Great Northern Rorqual is another name for the blue whale.
 Reaching a maximum confirmed length of 29.9 meters (98 feet) and weight of 173 tonnes (190 tons), it is the largest animal known to have ever existed.

 If you ever visit London, a trip to the Natural History Museum is recommended.
-As you enter the museum you will see a full skeleton of a stunning 25.2-meter blue whale named Hope.
-It is suspended from the ceiling, giving visitors the opportunity to walk underneath the largest creature ever to have lived.
+As you enter the museum, you will see a complete skeleton of a stunning 25.2-meter blue whale named Hope.
+It is suspended from the ceiling, allowing visitors to walk underneath the most enormous creature ever to have lived.

 3. Skeleton of The Great Northern Rorqual

-This is not the same skeleton of the blue whale in the Natural History museum as discussed above.
-This drawing is from 1837 and the blue whale skeleton in the museum was installed in 1891.
-It looks the same though!
+This is not the same skeleton of the blue whale in the Natural History Museum as discussed above.
+This drawing dates back to 1837, while the blue whale skeleton in the museum was installed in 1891.
+It looks the sam,e though!

 That blue whale skeleton was bought by the museum for £250, it was from a beached whale in Wexford Ireland.